 Facts & Procedural History

 The taxpayer owned and operated a retail store located in the Citadel Mall, Villa Italia Mall, and the Lakeside Mall.
-The IRS seized the business.
+The IRS made a jeopardy assessment and seized the business.

 The taxpayer brought suit against the IRS to recover damages for the IRS’s unlawful disclosure of confidential information.

 The taxpayer alleged that shortly after the seizure several IRS employees unlawfully disclosed the taxpayer’s confidential tax return information.

 The IRS denied that any “return information” was ever posted in any of the three “Kid’s Avenue” stores or that any verbal disclosures were made to Plaintiff’s customers or Citadel Mall management.

 The IRS acknowledged that IRS agents discussed the taxpayer’s “return information” during a radio talk show and provided a “fact sheet” to Inside Edition/American Journal that contained “return information,” but asserts that the IRS did not willfully or intentionally violate the law.

 The IRS admitted that a published letter to the editor of the Colorado Springs Gazette Telegraph by James Scholan, a revenue officer in the Colorado Springs office of the IRS, contained “return information,” but asserts that Mr. Scholan obtained this information from newspaper articles and other publications and not from any information he obtained as an employee of the IRS.

 IRS Disclosure of Tax Return Information